-These modified turntables generate audio from pictures of the human iris.
-Light sensors mounted onto the pickups turn light modulations of the spinning image beneath into analogue audio waves.
+These modified turntables produce audio from photographs of the human iris.
+The system is equipped with light sensors attached to the pickups that convert variations in brightness caused by the spinning image into analogue audio signals.

 2012 • Vienna • University of Applied Arts

 Design and production